-- (1) General: The purpose of the WPA is to assure the participant and the department that the work activities in which the participant is engaged meet the E&T work program requirements and the participant is referred to receive available support services. - (2) Contents of the agreement: At a minimum, the WPA shall: - (a) list the participant's approved work component; - (b) list the level of effort for each activity: - (c) list the support services to be provided by the department; - (d) list the reasonable accommodations that may be necessary to ensure meaningful engagement;
+(1) General: The purpose of the WPA is to assure the participant and the department that the work activities in which the participant is engaged meet the E&T work program requirements and the participant is referred to receive available support services.

-- (e) be signed by the participant; and - (f) upon approval of the component and support services, signed by the E&T work program service provider. - (3) Completion of a WPA: The participant must complete WPA with the E&T work program service provider: - (a) no later than 30 calendar days from date of approval for benefits; or - (b) prior to requesting support services associated with such activity; - (c) no later than five days after the expiration of an existing WPA. - (4) Disqualification: [Failure or refusal to develop, sign or meet the components outlined in the WPA-may result a disqualification, unless-good cause exists] No physically or mentally fit individual 16 years of age or older and under the age of 60 will be eligible to participate in SNAP if the individual fails or refuses, without good cause, to comply with work requirements.
+- (2) Contents of the agreement: At a minimum, the WPA shall: - (a) list the participant's approved work component; - (b) list the level of effort for each activity: - (c) list the support services to be provided by the department; - (d) list the reasonable accommodations that may be necessary to ensure meaningful engagement; - (e) be signed by the participant; and - (f) upon approval of the component and support services, signed by the E&T work program service provider. - (3) Completion of a WPA: The participant must complete WPA with the E&T work program service provider: - (a) no later than 30 calendar days from date of approval for - (b) prior to requesting support services associated with such - (c) no later than five days after the expiration of an existing activity;

+WPA.